Toggle: English / Spanish

 - Know which triggers make your asthma worse and what to do when this happens.

-Asthma action plans are written documents for anyone with asthma.
+Asthma action plans are written documents for managing asthma.
 An asthma action plan should include:

-- A plan for taking asthma medications when your condition is stable
+- Instructions for taking asthma medicines when your condition is stable

 - A list of asthma triggers and how to avoid them

 - How to recognize when your asthma is getting worse, and when to call your doctor or nurse